Fundacion-AZTI/LAMARCA/README.md

-LAMARCA tool.
-A software platform for the transference of the results of the LAMARCA project.
+\textbf{LAMARCA tool.
+A software platform for the transference of the results of the LAMARCA project.}

 This reposiroty contains specific data products and methods from subprojects #1,2 and 3: